ChristinaLK/swc-lessons/shell/shell_script.md

 ##Scripts (25 min)

-> Describe three good reasons for saving code in a script.
+> Describe three reasons why you might save code in a script.

 We can now "save our work" by putting everything we've done so far into a "script" - actually a program, but I'll probably mostly use the word script.
 In our molecules directory, we'll make a document: